Vinci08/DataQuest/README.md

 Predict Home Sale Price: Predict sale price with Linear Regression and Cross Validation

 Storing Storm Data: working with Postgresql, including create/manage table and user group

+Analyzing Wikipedia Pages: working with large dataset using multi-thread and/or process